Woman with a clear face after the best laser treatment for broken capillaries.

 Not all lasers are created equal, and your unique skin tone plays a huge role in determining which treatment will give you the best results.
 The goal is to find a laser that can precisely target the red pigment in your broken capillaries without affecting the surrounding skin.
 This is why a one-on-one consultation with a skilled provider is so important—it’s our chance to analyze your skin and match you with the perfect technology.
 Think of it like finding the right key for a lock.
 The right laser will safely and effectively clear away redness, while the wrong one might not be as effective or could even pose risks.
 We’ll walk you through the best options for your specific needs, ensuring your treatment is both safe and successful.

-Choosing a Laser for Fair Skin
+The Best Laser Options for Fair Skin

 If you have fair skin, you’re in luck—many lasers are incredibly effective for your skin type.
 Lighter skin provides a clearer canvas, making it easier for the laser to spot and target the redness in broken capillaries.
 A popular and highly effective option is the KTP laser, which is specifically designed to target hemoglobin in the blood vessels.
 In simple terms, its wavelength is naturally drawn to the red color of the capillaries.
 This precision allows it to gently heat and collapse the unwanted vessel without disturbing the surrounding tissue, leading to clearer, more even-toned skin.
 It’s a fantastic choice for tackling those delicate red lines that can pop up on the cheeks and around the nose.

-Options for Medium to Darker Skin
+Safe Laser Choices for Medium to Dark Skin Tones

 Treating broken capillaries on medium to darker skin tones requires a more specialized approach, but you can absolutely achieve beautiful results.
 The key is using a laser that can distinguish between the pigment in your skin and the red pigment in the blood vessels.
 This is critical for avoiding hyperpigmentation.
 Lasers with longer wavelengths, like the Nd:YAG, are often the go-to because they can bypass the melanin in the upper layers of your skin and focus their energy deeper where the dilated blood vessels are.
 An experienced provider will know exactly which settings to use to safely eliminate redness and give you a smooth, even complexion without compromising your skin’s natural tone.